mseminatore/TeslaAuth/README.md

 # Alexa-Tesla Skill

-This website was originally setup to enable account linking with the [Alexa-Tesla](https://github.com/mseminatore/alexa-tesla) skill.
+This website was originally setup to demonstrate/enable account linking with the [Alexa-Tesla](https://github.com/mseminatore/alexa-tesla) skill.

+# Running

+To run the server type `npm start`